cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/etl_example.rst.txt

 - Implements proper watermark management for incremental processing
 - Creates address lineage relationships for data flow tracking

+I created an `article series <https://example.com/article-series>`_ that slowly builds up to this script to explain the features of the Watcher framework.

 ETL Example Script
 ~~~~~~~~~~~~~~~~~~~~~~~